nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/ask-a-question.md

 ## How can we help?

 <!--
-Describe what you are stuck on, what you have tried and how you would like us to help.
+Describe what you're working on and how you would like us to help.
 -->

-## What you have tried:
+## What have you tried?

 <!--
-Describe in detail what you have tried and what you have found from any research you may have done -->
+Describe in detail what you have tried and what you have found from any research you may have done.
+-->

-## Additional Context
+## Additional context

 <!--
-Thanks for reaching out!
-We are happy to help and will get back to you as soon as possible 😸 -->
+Thanks for reaching out.
+We're happy to help and will get back to you as soon as possible. 😸 -->